 When you apply for the new position, you will gain the respect of the employer if you give a fair statement of the reason for your desire to change positions.
+Your new employer will have confidence in you if your reasons for leaving agree with the statements from your former employer.
 Do not place the entire blame on the former employer.
 Admit that you erred, but never admit that you are beaten.